What is ad fraud?

 Without bots, ad fraud is only possible with large teams of people, all manually controlling several devices.

-With bots, one person can target thousands of ads or devices simultaneously, using sophisticated software to mimic human behavior
+With bots, one person can target thousands of ads or devices simultaneously, using sophisticated software to mimic human behavior and randomize interactions.

 Ad fraud detection must constantly evolve to meet the challenge of bot-driven digital ad fraud.